Gustav Noske: German Revolution and civil war

 In October 1918, Noske became a member of the leadership of the SPD Reichstag group.
 When the Kiel mutiny started in early November, Prince Max von Baden, the new chancellor, sent Noske to Kiel to negotiate an end to the revolt.
-The mutineers welcomed Noske and elected him as Chairman of the Soldiers' Council (later "Governor"), as they considered him—a Social Democrat—to be on their side.
+The mutineers welcomed Noske and elected him as Chairman of the Soldiers' Council, as they considered him—a Social Democrat—to be on their side.
 Within days he had succeeded in restoring the authority of the officers and in making the mutineers who had remained in Kiel resume their normal duties.
 Max von Baden and his successor as chancellor, Friedrich Ebert, who was a close personal friend of Noske's, were pleased with Noske's achievement.
 Noske remained in Kiel until December 1918.

-As a result of the revolt of the Volksmarinedivision just before Christmas 1918, the representatives of the Independent Social Democrats (USPD) left the revolutionary government of the Council of the People's Deputies (Rat der Volksbeauftragten) at the end of the month and Noske was one of two Majority Social Democrats who took their place on 30 December.
+As a result of the government's violent response to the revolt by the sailors of the Volksmarinedivision just before Christmas 1918, the representatives of the Independent Social Democrats (USPD) left the revolutionary government of the Council of the People's Deputies (Rat der Volksbeauftragten) at the end of the month, and Noske was one of two Majority Social Democrats who took their place on 30 December.
 Within the government Noske was responsible for military affairs.

-In January 1919, Noske and the Freikorps under his command were instrumental in putting down the so-called Spartacist revolt.
-Today, Marxist historians see this event more as an attempt by the Berlin workers to regain what they thought had been won in the November revolution and what they now seemed to be in the process of losing.
-The trigger was a trivial event: the head of the Berlin police, a member of the USPD, refused to accept his dismissal.
-The USPD called for a demonstration of solidarity but was itself surprised by the reaction as hundreds of thousands, many of them armed, gathered in the city centre on 5 January.
-They seized the newspapers and railway stations.
-Representatives from USPD and KPD decided to topple the Ebert government.

-The next day, however, the gathered masses did not seize government buildings, as the expected support from the military had not materialized.
-Ebert began negotiations with the leaders of the uprising, but simultaneously prepared for a military response.
-Noske was made commander of the Freikorps and Ebert worked to mobilise the regular armed forces of the Berlin area on the government's side.
-From 9 to 12 January, on Ebert's orders, regular forces and Freikorps successfully and bloodily suppressed the uprising.